-Congratulations, you've just gotten an iPhone 4S.
-Let Macworld help you set it up, transfer data from your old phone, and get you playing with all its new features.
+Congratulations, you've just gotten a new iPad.
+Let Macworld help you set it up, transfer data from your old device, and get you on your way.